 - Atlanta: Dogs in a crate or carrier that can fit on your lap are allowed on Atlanta’s Rapid Transit Authority.

-- Orlando: Like Atlanta, dogs are welcome on public transit as long as they are in a carrier or crate that can fit on your lap.
+- Orlando: Dogs are welcome on public transit if they are in a carrier that can fit on your lap.

 - Denver: Small dogs in rigid carriers (not soft carriers, which have become popular) can ride buses and the light rail.

-- Seattle: In Seattle, it is up to the public transit’s driver to decide whether or not your pup is allowed on board.
-If the driver deems your dog unruly, smelly, or aggressive, they can refuse to let your pup on the bus.
+- Seattle: It’s up to the public transit’s driver to decide whether or not your pup is allowed.
+If the driver deems your dog unruly, smelly, or aggressive, they can refuse to let them aboard.

 Smaller communities’ public transit systems may also allow dogs to come on board.
-Be sure to check with your local public transit before assuming that your dog can ride on any bus or train.
+Check with your local public transit before assuming your dog can ride the bus or train.
 Here are some questions to ask your local transit authority:

 - Are only service animals allowed?
-All forms of public transportation legally have to allow service dogs on their bus, train, subway, etc. It is important to note that service dogs and therapy dogs are not the same thing, so having a recommendation from a therapist may not count for some transit systems.
+All forms of public transportation legally have to allow service dogs on their bus, train, subway, etc. Service dogs and therapy dogs are not the same thing.
+Therefore, having a recommendation from a therapist may not count for some transit systems.

 - Does it cost me anything to bring my dog on board?
-The aforementioned major transit systems do not require you to buy a ticket for your dog, but smaller transit companies might.
+Major transit systems do not require you to buy a ticket for your dog, but smaller transit companies might.